williiam-tran/ttl-class-sync/content/Introduction.md

 It wasn't the school's [[prestige|prestige]] or education (which, in and of itself, is remarkable) that made the difference—it was the people here who changed me for the better, forever.

 My typical day here would start like this:
-> I'd wake up late and rush to school, couldn't make it on time, thinking "screw it," and go buy breakfast with extra, extra toppings, leisurely enjoying every bite.
+> I'd wake up late and rush to school, couldn't [[Make|make]] it on time, thinking "screw it," and go buy breakfast with extra, extra toppings, leisurely enjoying every bite.
 >
 > I was the class secretary, so it was easy for me to **[[Make Up|make up]]** a lot of excuses for my 15-to-30-minute [[tardiness|tardiness]].
 I did this so frequently that everyone gradually stopped questioning my legitimacy.
-> [[Vocabulary/Getting Away With It |Getting away with it]] almost every time - the pinnacle of [[gaslighting|gaslighting]], huh?
+> [[Getting Away With It|Getting away with it]] almost every time - the pinnacle of [[gaslighting|gaslighting]], huh?

 The daily inquiries were rather [[Simple|simple]]: